jship/s3k/README.md

 expected them to do so.
 For this reason, `s3k` heavily encourages aliasing commands.
 The developer can type in their desired regex, save it away in an alias, and then never think about the regex again.

+An ulterior goal in the creation of `s3k` was to stop maintaining something on the order of 50+ ad-hoc, overly-specific scripts across the projects I work on.
+This was another reason why aliasing became a core feature of `s3k`.
+Replacing piles of scripts with a single script was good for the soul.

 [`s3k`]: https://github.com/jship/s3k
 [`jq`]: https://stedolan.github.io/jq/download/